Source lines of code: Measurement methods

 Even the "logical" and "physical" SLOC values can have a large number of varying definitions.
 Robert E. Park (while at the Software Engineering Institute) and others developed a framework for defining SLOC values, to enable people to carefully explain and define the SLOC measure used in a project.
 For example, most software systems reuse code, and determining which (if any) reused code to include is important when reporting a measure.

 Origins

-At the time that people began using SLOC as a metric, the most commonly used languages, such as FORTRAN and assembly language, were line-oriented languages.
+At the time when SLOC was introduced as a metric, the most commonly used languages, such as FORTRAN and assembly language, were line-oriented languages.
 These languages were developed at the time when punched cards were the main form of data entry for programming.
 One punched card usually represented one line of code.
 It was one discrete object that was easily counted.
 It was the visible output of the programmer, so it made sense to managers to count lines of code as a measurement of a programmer's productivity, even referring to such as "card images".
 Today, the most commonly used computer languages allow a lot more leeway for formatting.
 Text lines are no longer limited to 80 or 96 columns, and one line of text no longer necessarily corresponds to one line of code.